deependersingla/edx-platform/docs/en_us/data/source/internal_data_formats/tracking_logs.rst

      - Details
    * - ``problem``
      - string
-     - The optional name value supplied by the course creators or the system- generated hash code for the problem being shown.
+     - The optional name value that the course creators supply or the system-generated hash code for the problem being shown.

        For example, input_303034da25524878a2e66fb57c91cf85_2_1 or
        303034da25524878a2e66fb57c91cf85_2_1.